History of Australia in Timeline

 1975: Racial Discrimination Act

-1975: Independence of Papua New Guinea
+1975: Territory of Papua and New Guinea gained independence from Australia

 In 1975, the Territory of Papua and New Guinea gained independence from Australia.

-1975: Dismissal of the Whitlam Government
+1975: Dismissal of the Whitlam government

-1981: Medicare
+1981: Medicare Introduction

 1982: Commonwealth Games

-In 1982, Australia hosted the Commonwealth Games.
+Australia hosted the Commonwealth Games in 1982.

-Since 1982, the number of tropical cyclones have fallen.
+1982: Number of tropical cyclones have fallen

 1984: Sex Discrimination Act